Trump says US not 'migrant camp' amid family separation crisis - Journal du Cameroun

 Immigration is one of the most divisive issues roiling American politics.

+Trump’s own wife, First Lady Melania Trump, said she hates to see families separated — although she stopped short of criticizing her husband’s policies.

+Democratic former president Bill Clinton and Trump’s 2016 rival Hillary Clinton each denounced the practice, as did Laura Bush, wife of Republican ex-president George W. Bush, in a poignant message retweeted by her successor as first lady, Michelle Obama.

-Homeland Security Secretary Kirstjen Nielsen insisted that “we do not have a policy of separating families at the border.
-Period.”
+Homeland Security Secretary Kirstjen Nielsen insisted that “we do not have a policy of separating families at the border,” but warned that anyone crossing the border illegally would face prosecution, with the result of their children being taken away.

-But in practice, the number of separations has jumped since Attorney General Jeff Sessions announced that all migrants illegally crossing the US border with Mexico would be arrested.

-The American Academy of Pediatrics has warned that separating vulnerable immigrant families causes “irreparable harm.”
+“What has changed is that we no longer exempt entire classes of people who break the law,” she said.
+“This is not a controversial idea.”